 6. Changes to the Policy

-We review this policy annually and may update it from time to time.
+We review this policy regularly and may update it from time to time.
 If we make any significant changes in the way we treat your personal information we will make this clear on our website or by contacting you directly.